jvbarea/cheapSharkTaqtile/README.md

 npm install @react-navigation/native-stack
 ```

-- Conexion with the CheapShark API to get the deals searched
+- Conexion with the CheapShark API to get the searched deals

 It was made with a simple fetch function, utilizng a get method, and returned a .json file that was handled by the function getGames and showed using a FlatList.

-## Further Improve
+## Further Improvement

 ### Add orderBy